puremourning/vimspector/README.md

 value are displayed, with other data available from hovering the mouse or triggering `<Plug>VimspectorBalloonEval` on the line containing the value in the variables (or watches) window.

+You can disable automatic hovering popup by settings `g:vimspector_enable_auto_hover=0` before starting the debug session.
+You can then map something to `<Plug>VimspectorBalloonEval` and trigger it manually.

 ### Watch autocompletion